Green-Software-Foundation/if/CONTRIBUTING.md

 - the bug is contentious for some reason and there is reputational or community risks associated with the fix

 The bug will be labelled `fix-now`, `fix-later` or `wont-fix` to reflect our remediation plan and details will be provided in issue comments.

+## Disclosing vulnerabilities

+If you discover a security vulnerability in IF, please report it to if-disclosures@greensoftware.foundation.

+Include the following information:

+- description of the issue
+- steps to reproduce
+- steps to fix, if known

+The IF team will respond as quickly as possible.
+Post-graduation there will be no full-time development team, but GSF staff will aim to get the vulnerability patched as quickly as possible, aiming for <=14 day response time.

 ## Code Contributions